bokand/page-collection/README.md

 uri-list:https://example.com;https://acme.org;https://w3c.org?group-name=Research%20links
 ```

-Note that this is unambiguous as the `uri-list` grammar requires percent-encoding '?' in the component URIs.
+Note that this is unambiguous as the `uri-list` grammar requires percent-encoding `?` characters in the component URIs.
 The scheme is defined in more detail in [this draft](uri-scheme.md).

 ### Anchor link opt-in